TobyColeman/gcs-mutex-lock/README.md

 ### `new Mutex(options: Object)`

 Creates a new Mutex lock.
 See [types](https://github.com/TobyColeman/gcs-mutex-lock/src/index.ts) for a complete set of options.
-By default `aquire` and `release` will wait indefinitely when trying to acquire or relinquish a lock.
+By default `acquire` and `release` will wait indefinitely when trying to acquire or relinquish a lock.
 For convenience you can configure timeouts, backoff behaviour, retries etc.

-### `mutex.aquire()`
+### `mutex.acquire()`

 Returns a promise that will resolve as soon as the mutex is locked.
-If the lock is already in use then `aquire()` will wait until the mutex is available.
+If the lock is already in use then `acquire()` will wait until the mutex is available.

 ### `mutex.release()`